5 Fun Facts about Saint Jerome for the Translator

 1) Saint Jerome is the patron saint of translators.

 As Catholic.org explains, patron saints are chosen as special protectors or guardians over areas of life, which can include occupations, illnesses, churches, countries, causes, etcetera.
 Recently, the popes have named patron saints but other individuals or groups can choose patrons as well.

 In the fourth century A.D., the language spoken in the Roman Empire began to change.
-Greek had long been the dominant language, but gradually Latin, which was spoken by the Romans, began to replace Greek as the common language in the western part of the empire.
+Greek had long been the dominant language, but gradually Latin, spoken by the Romans, began to replace Greek as the common language in the western part of the empire.
 This had a significant impact on the Church since its Bible was in Greek.
 Fewer and fewer Christians in the West could read or understand Greek, so how could the Bible remain accessible to believers?

 Translations made the Bible accessible, but they were flawed on two counts.
-First, they were not the product of careful study of ancient manuscripts.
+First, they were not the product of a careful study of ancient manuscripts.
 Second, the Latin in these early translations was not good; it was far too colloquial.

 Pope Damasus wanted a good, serviceable and authorized Latin text of the Gospels for the liturgy.
 In 382, he commissioned a young priest named Jerome to revise the Latin versions of the Gospels that were in circulation.
 This was a good choice because Jerome had a flair for languages.
 He was “trilingual” as he could speak, write and understand Latin, Greek, and Hebrew.

 Jerome fulfilled his commission by producing a revision of the Gospels.
 He also produced a Latin translation of the Psalms and a few Old Testament books.
 He then started a project that occupied him for more than 20 years and proved to be his lasting claim to fame: the translation of other parts of the Bible from the original languages into Latin.
 Saint Jerome died at Bethlehem from a long illness on September 30, 420.
 He is buried at St. Mary Major in Rome.